bendomine/Datastructures/Hash Table/README.md

 		delete: deletes the element at the given key.

 		getSize: gets the size of the table.

 		setSize: sets the size of the table (also clears it).

+Important note: the author of this code is not Irish.